Healthdirect Free Australian health advice you can count on.

 Key facts

-• A stoma is a small opening in the abdomen which is used to remove body waste, such as faeces and urine, into a collection bag.
+• A stoma is a small opening in the abdomen that is used to remove body waste (faeces and urine) into a collection bag.

-• You might need a stoma for a variety of reasons, including if you've had a section of your bowel removed.
+• There are several reasons you might need a stoma, such as if you've had a part of your bowel removed.

 What is a stoma?